rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 that are required in our storage approach, which will be explained in [](#storage), and its accompanying querying algorithms, which will be explained in [](#querying).

+<div style="color: red">Miel: paragraph below is confusing about the tree indexes.
+Add more structue.</div>

 To combine smart use of storage space with efficient processing of VM, DM, and VQ triple pattern queries, we employ a hybrid approach between individual copies (IC), change-based (CB), and timestamp-based (TB) storage technique (as discussed in [](#related-work)).
 In summary, intermittent _fully materialized snapshots_ are followed by _delta chains_.
-Each delta chain is stored in _tree indexes_, where values are dictionary-encoded and timestamped in order to reduce storage requirements and lookup times.
+Each delta chain is stored in _tree indexes_, where values are dictionary-encoded and timestamped to reduce storage requirements and lookup times.
 Next, each index is replicated for three different triple component orders to ensure any triple pattern query can be resolved quickly.
 Since access patterns to additions and deletions in deltas differ between VM, DM, and VQ queries,